 The trick to know if the car seat is well adjusted is if the left leg is slightly stretched when pressing the bottom of the clutch pedal without needing to lean or move the body forward.

-Ideally, the driver should be in a comfortable and relaxed but upright position to handle all the elements of the vehicle with ease.
+Ideally, the driver should be in a comfortable and relaxed but upright position to handle all vehicle elements with ease.

 Tips to improve your posture when driving